webmaster-icsd/icsd.org/_nav-pages/2019-02-28-expansion.md

 ---
 title: >-
-  ICSD Youth, Early Education and Community Center. <br/>It is your SADAQAH JARIYAH
+  ICSD Expansion: Youth, Early Education and Community Center. <br/>It is your SADAQAH JARIYAH
 date: 2019-02-28T00:00:00.000Z
 layout: page-with-sidebar-layout